-Mr. Alan Wilson has been the Chief Executive Officer of Singapore-based MSIG Holdings (Asia) Pte.
-Ltd. ("MSIG Asia") since 2008.
+Mr. Alan Wilson has been the Chief Executive Officer of Singapore-based MSIG Asia Pte.
+Ltd. (formerly known as MSIG Holdings (Asia) Pte.
+Ltd.) since 2008.
 He also serves as Chairman or Director on the boards (or equivalent) of 19 MSIG related entities around the region, including Chairman of MSIG Berhad.
 Under Mr. Wilson's leadership, the MSIG network in Asia has expanded to 14 markets.
 He was honoured to be appointed as the first foreign Executive Officer of Mitsui Sumitomo Insurance Co Ltd (Japan) in April 2015 and became Deputy Head of its International Business Department in January 2020.
 Mr. Wilson has a sound executive management track record with over 40 years of experience in the insurance industry.